-PAL Academy admits all students in conformance with Education Code 47605.
+PAL Academy admits all students in conformance with Education Code Section 47605.
 The Academy is accessible to academically low achievers and economically disadvantaged students.
 PAL Academy enrolls students who may function below the cut-off achievement level established by other schools.
 Parents/guardians will be notified that attending PAL Academy does not give a student the right to attend other schools within the District unless it is their school of residence.
-(Ref.
-California CCR Title 5 .11967.5.1(f)(2).

-FINANCIAL AND PROGRAMMATIC AUDIT
+ELEMENT 9 FINANCIAL AUDIT